misoelegant/rpm/il-practice-mod/README.md

     The models are instead named after the cousins that use them in VS mode, Marcy and Kuro.

 ## Changelog

+### Changes made in v0.5.4
+- Some savestates polish:
+  - The Endless category is now actually endless.
+  - A popup message was added to show when a state is saved.
+  - States won't load in a different level than where they were made.
+  - Endless categories for Eternal stages were separated so that they don't mix with Any%.
+- The home planet IL table can now be toggled between any% and no boost.
+- The pause menu object list is now computed using the simulation memory.
+  This has resulted in the ghost finger being exorcised.
+- BGM polish:
+  - The file select song was removed from the random BGM songs.
+  - The same song now can't play twice in a row on the random setting.

 ### Changes made in v0.5.3
 - Added primitive savestates: